anushareddy-7/Supermart-Sales--Retail-Analytics-ML/README.md

 R-Squared :0.36

 Future Improvemets:
-Implemented advanced models(RandomForest, XGBoost) Deploy model into an interactive dashbooard.
+Implemented advanced models(RandomForest, XGBoost) and deployed model into an interactive dashbooard.

 Tools & Libraries Used:
 Python